SoulHiro/SoulHiro/README.md

       <h4>🌍 Languages</h4>
       <p>Portuguese is my native language.
 I'm currently learning English and Italian, and Russian is also on my list.</p>
       <h4>🎯 Goals & Philosophy</h4>
       <p>Besides programming and design, I also study marketing and languages.
 My goal is to launch my own projects like SaaS and e-books, and grow the CenterCafé community more and more.
-I like to understand people and use that to create something that really stands out.</p>
+I like to understand people's side of things and use that to create something that really stands out.</p>
       <br/>
       <a href="https://www.instagram.com/victormts.oficial" target="_blank"><img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" /></a>
       <a href="https://discord.gg/TTAaaU7hwr" target="_blank"><img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white" /></a>